Pipes of War

 ‘Typical,’ she muttered to herself, before heading over to join in the fight.

 By the time she got there, Suds had gotten free of his restraints and had recovered his soap gun, which Limescale had carelessly left nearby.
 Flicking it to the highest setting, Suds fired it at Limescale’s grotesque face.
-The bubbling, sticky goo sizzled, and he cried out in frustration.
+With relative ease, the creature just wiped the pink goo off his face and flung it at Suds, who dodged it.
+However, it did give HyJean a window of opportunity to attack.
+She pulled out a spray bottle and started spraying it all over Limescale, who roared loudly as his body began to sizzle and burn, bits of his flaky skin peeling off and falling away.

-This momentary lapse gave the others time to attack in unison.
-Flush whipped out his whip and expertly tied up Limescale’s legs; Suds took a running jump and tackled him down onto the floor; and HyJean stabbed him with a sedative she’d prepared.
-They pinned the creature down and watched as he wriggled and writhed, splashing about in the small puddles of dirty water like a fish at a rave, and then gradually relaxed until he lay still.
+As Limescale’s body continued to shed itself of the limescale, flakes peeling off and drifting to the floor like passengers jumping off a sinking ship, he became noticeably weaker – his movements slowed and his attacks had less power behind them.
+The grime fighters danced around, avoiding the swipes and jabs for a short while as their attacker weakened, until at last they nodded and attacked in unison.
+Flush whipped out his whip and swung it around Limescale’s legs, expertly typing them together; Suds took a running jump and tackled him down onto the floor with a great thud; and HyJean stabbed him with the sedative she’d prepared.
+They pinned the creature down and watched as he wriggled and writhed, splashing about in the small puddles of dirty water like a fish at a rave, and then gradually settled until he lay still.

 ‘That wasn’t actually too difficult,’ said Flush with a smile as he stood up and wiped his hands.